robreris/k8s-arc-test/README.md

 - `eso-annotate-sa`: Annotate ESO service account with the IRSA role ARN.
 - `eso-apply-store`: Apply the ClusterSecretStore and wait for ESO deployments.
 - `sm-upsert`: Upsert the Secrets Manager JSON from `gh-app-info` + `PEM_FILE`.
-- `sm-validate`: Validate the stored JSON and show PEM header/footer.
 - `externalsecret-apply`: Generate/apply ExternalSecret to create `arc-github-app`.
 - `arc-install`: Install ARC controller via Helm and wait for readiness.
 - `arc-crds-apply`: Ensure ARC CRDs exist/are established.